codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

 1. Click **Connect**.
-1. In the Add Managed Cluster panel, do the following:
+1. In the Add Managed Cluster panel, copy the command `cf cluster add`, and run it in the terminal.
-  * **Cluster Context**: Enter the context name for your cluster, as it appears in your kubeconfig file.
-  * Define the parameters and then run the command:
-    `cf cluster add <runtime-name> --context <context_name>`
-    where:
-      `<runtime-name>` is the runtime to which to register the cluster.
-The name of the selected runtime is automatically added.
-      `<context_name>` is the kube context with the credentials to communicate with the managed cluster.
-If not supplied, the CLI displays the list of available clusters as defined in `kubeconfig`.
+1. When prompted to select the `kube-context`, select from the list of available clusters as defined in `kubeconfig`.

    {% include
 	image.html